DEV6-SCC/init/README.md

 # init

 ## subheader

 Kent Daligdig

+this is demo

 James Klien Pepito

-BSCS 3
-..
+Added New - James Klien Pepito